open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `ParseCSV` Converter returns a `pcommon.Map` struct that contains the result of parsing the `target` string as CSV.
 The resultant map is structured such that it is a mapping of field name -> field value.

 `target` is a Getter that returns a string.
 This string should be a CSV row. if `target` is not a properly formatted CSV row, or if the number of fields in `target` does not match the number of fields in `headers`, `ParseCSV` will return an error.
+Newlines in target are not treated as row delimiters during parsing, and will be treated as though they are part of the field that are placed in.

 `headers` is a Getter that returns a string.
 This string should be a CSV header, specifying the names of the CSV fields.